lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

   wifi: false
 ```

-Be creative and **add other keys/values to this YAML** (flat's rating, pictures of different rooms, maximum number of guests, etc..).
+Be creative and **add other keys/values to this YAML** (flat's rating, pictures of different rooms, maximum number of guests, etc.).

 ## Loop with ERB